Winfield company brings childcare to its employees

 “We have great employees,” said Matt Miers, general manager.
 “Anything we can do for them, it’s awesome.
 I hope more businesses do something like this.”

-Miers said they wanted to help relieve the financial burden for employees, while also giving parents piece of mind while they’re working.
+Miers said they wanted to help relieve the financial burden for employees, while also giving parents peace of mind while they’re working.

-More than ten students are now getting they need for online learning while their parents work in the building next door.
+More than 10 students are now getting the need for online learning while their parents work in the building next door.

 The company has several married couples as employees, making it difficult for them to find childcare that fits two working schedules.